RJWoodhead/elm-life/README.md

 * Detects if running on a touch device and responds accordingly.
 * Autoresizes.

+### Things I Learned

+I have put comments in the code regarding features of Elm that I learned about while doing this project.
+This includes:

+* Detecting when user is on a touch-based device.
+* Doing global to local mouse coordinate conversion.
+* Tracking the mouse (and basic Json decoding).
+* Defining local functions inside let blocks (and their scoping rules).
+* Generating random numbers.
+* Setting multiple variables using tuples (and the _ pattern-matching placeholder).
+* head :: tail list pattern matching.
+* SVG generation.
+* More than I wanted to about Bootstrap.css.

 ### Setup

 1. Run `npm install` to install the build process dependancies.